webboty/Dexter-Wiki/Encoders.md

 <img src="https://raw.githubusercontent.com/HaddingtonDynamics/Dexter/master/Hardware/EncoderOverview.png">

+### Unit Circle
 There are two light sources and sensors for each disk to provide quadrature directional data.
 These are placed such that the signals generated are 90 degrees out of phase with each other.
 This makes them sin and cosine.
 If they are plotted on a graph, as each slot passes the sensors, they form a circle.

+### ADC Centers
+The light sources can be adjusted to change their intensity.
+This changes the maximum A2D readings, expanding the circle.
+Minimum readings, when the light is blocked, might be zero or slightly higher if any light is leading around the disk.
+The center of the circle must be marked, and those coordinate values are stored in the AdcCenters.txt file in the /srv/samba/share folder.
+On startup those values are read in by the firmware and set into the FPGA.
+The robot _must_ be restarted (power cycled) after the file is updated.

+_Note: Development of the FPGA code started in the middle and so the numbering of the [joints](Joints) is not consistent.
+Specifically, when reading (or writing) the AdcCenters.txt file from the [share](Dexter-Networking#file-sharing) folder, the 2nd and 4th, and 3rd and 5th, lines must be swapped_

+### Calibration
 During calibration, the signals are recorded in RAM and transferred to the HiMem.dta and memText.txt files on the disk via the ["load_tables" oplet](Command-oplet-instruction) which actually stores the data from the tables.
 HiMem.dta is binary, the text version of this file is memText.txt.
 On startup, RAM is automatically [loaded from HiMem.dta](https://github.com/HaddingtonDynamics/Dexter/search?q=himem&unscoped_q=HiMem.dta).

 Each value represents a reading from the A2D at a given angle converted to arctangent (perpendicular from the tangent which is sin/cos) and combined with the slot number.
 Values are a 32 bits.
 The top 10(?) bits are the slot number and the bottom 20(?) bits are the interpolated data.